ContinuityControl/continuitycontrol.github.io/_drafts/tiny_sweeper.md

 [^space-methods]: That's right, methods with spaces in the name are legal - though you can't call it with the dot syntax.
 Try making some with `define_method`.

 Ruby 2.0 introduced us to the idea of prepending a module, which can help us out here.
 When you include a module, its methods are placed into the call-chain after the class, but before its superclass.
+Code like this:

 {% highlight ruby linenos %}
 module Extras